ExcelFunctions.net Logo

 Complementary Error Function

-The Complementary Error Function is equal to 1 - ERF (i.e. 1 - Error Function), and is given by the equation :
+The Complementary Error Function is equal to 1 - ERF (i.e. 1 - Error Function), and is given by the equation:

 Complementary Error Function Equation

-Basic Description
+Function Description

-The Excel ERFC.PRECISE function calculates the Complementary Error Function, integrated between a supplied lower limit and infinity.
+The Excel Erfc.Precise function calculates the Complementary Error Function, integrated between a supplied lower limit and infinity.

 The function is new in Excel 2010 and so is not available in earlier versions of Excel.
 However, it is similar to the Erfc function, which is available in earlier versions of Excel.

-The format of the Erfc.Precise function is:
+The syntax of the Erfc.Precise function is:

 ERFC.PRECISE( x )